kheladzedev/WeSplit/README.md

 # WeSplit
-This is my project for 100 Days of SwiftUI - Hacking with Swift
+This is my Project 1 for 100 Days of SwiftUI - Hacking with Swift